These are the documents and medals of sergeant in the reserve vitéz Jóföldi Gábor.

 It is an honour to have these nice documents to a NCO with an absolutely unique entitlement!

 One of my main collecting themes used to be this Vitéz order.
-At that time I even ran a quite extensive website with information on the order, variations etc. This is very short, condensed version of that information.
+At that time I even ran a quite extensive website with information on the order, variations etc. This is a short, condensed, version of that information.

 Hungary was a defeated country after the Great War.
-The war was lost, neighboring countries invaded and a communist revolution took place, and a for Hungary very unfortunate Trianon treaty was signed.
-Admiral Horthy became the Regent (a historic Hungarian title) of this nation in 1920.
+The war was lost, neighboring countries invaded, a communist revolution took place and a for Hungary very unfortunate Trianon treaty was signed.
+Admiral Horthy became the Regent (a historic Hungarian title) of this troubled nation in 1920.

-This was the moment for a new order to celebrate the heroes of a lost war and re-establish a feeling of pride.
-The Order of the Valiant* (in Hungarian, Vitézi Rend) or Knighthood of the Heroes was the first and probably the most important Hungarian order established after the Great War with a substantial social impact.
+This was the moment for a new order to celebrate the heroes of a lost war and re-establish a feeling of national pride.
+The Order of the Valiant* (in Hungarian, Vitézi Rend) or Knighthood of the Heroes was the first and probably the most important Hungarian order established after the Great War and had a substantial social impact.

 *(The word vitéz has several meanings in the dictionary.
 As noun: warrior, soldier, champion, hero, knight and as adjective: valiant, gallant, brave, fearless of danger.
 Therefore giving the name of the order an exact translation is difficult.
 The two translations used here I have seen used in several documents therefore I use them as well.)

-Some awardees, first one in the interwar Hungarian uniform and the last in the veterans organization uniform (and based on the medals officer during part of WW1)
+Some awardees, first one an nco in the interwar Hungarian uniform and the last in the veterans organization uniform (and based on the medals he became an officer during WW1).

-One of the main differences with most other awards that it is based on the requirement that the awardees had received a certain level of medal during the last war.
+One of the main differences with most other awards that it is based on the requirement of previous award.
+The awardees needed to have received a certain level of medal before they could apply.
 At the beginning this would be for WW1 but later in WW2 the same requirements would have to be fulfilled.

 The medal requirements were more or less the same for both world wars.
-The small silver medal for bravery (96.000 awarded in WW1 for Hungarians) in the case of enlisted men, and the large silver medal for bravery (26.000 awarded in WW1 to Hungarians) for the rank of NCO.
-The Signum Laudis was minimal requirement for the rank of Lieutenant and this goes on, for higher ranks higher grades of medals were expected.
+The small silver medal for bravery (96.000 awarded in WW1 to Hungarians) in the case of enlisted men, and the large silver medal for bravery (26.000 awarded in WW1 to Hungarians) for the rank of NCO.
+The Merit Medal / Signum Laudis was the minimal requirement for the rank of Lieutenant and this goes up based on rank, for higher ranks higher grades of medals were expected.
 The small silver medal for bravery only very seldom led to actual awards of the vitéz order.
 It was too common to bestow the title on all owners of these.
 It was just that, a minimal requirement.

 Below a WW2 period officer and a nco, both meeting the criteria based on their own medalsso no way of telling if they were inherited vitéz awards or their own.

-Part of the award of the order was the granting of a title: vitéz.
-This title was used as a prefix to the name as can be seen in the namecards below.
+Part of the award of the order was the granting of the title of vitéz.
+This title was used as a prefix to the (family) name as can be seen in the namecards below.

-This title also could be inherited by the oldest son.
+This title could only be inherited by the oldest son.
 If this oldest son was of sound physical and mental condition he would inherit the title at the age of 17.
-In this way the order can be compared to a noble title especially as the title was accompanied by a grant of land of approximately 10 hectares.
+In this way the order can be compared to a nobility especially as the title was accompanied by a grant of land of approximately 10 hectares.

-The award were granted in a great yearly ceremony by the Regent, Admiral Horthy himself.
-The ceremony took originally place in Budapest on the Margit Sziget, a small island in the Danube, located between Buda and Pest.
-Later this changes to a more symbolic location.
-This was in Székesfehervar, a city renowned for the coronation of the early kings of Hungary were crowned and buried.
-The ceremony was at the exact same place, in the ruins of the original church of the coronations.
+The awards were granted in a great yearly ceremony by the Regent, Admiral Horthy, himself.
+The ceremony originally took place in Budapest on the Margit Sziget, a small island in the Danube, located between Buda and Pest.
+Later this was changed to a more symbolic location.
+This was in Székesfehervar, a city renowned for the coronation of the early kings of Hungary and also as their burial location.
+The award ceremony was held at the exact same place, in the ruins of the original church of the coronations.
 The awardees were “knighted” with a large sword during this ceremony.
 The same sword that is depicted in the badge of the order.
 During the war the ceremonies were much smaller and held in different locations.

 Below two invitations for award ceremonies in 1943.
-Left the central one of 1943 and right a local version held in Transylvania in 1943!
+Left for the central one of february 1943 and right a local version held in Transylvania in october 1943.
 As you can see the war years 41/42/43 had only very small amounts of awards.
 For 1943 in total 300 awardees.
-Many of these were for people from the regained territories like Transylvania who could not have applied before 1941 which is the case in both invitations below.
+Many of these were for people from the regained territories like Transylvania who could not have applied before 1941.
+This is the case in both invitations below.
 It also shows the awardee had to pay for the badge themselves!

 The granting of land to the vitéz members was part of a land reform executed by István Nagyatádi Szabó.
-In the early ’20s much land was still in the hands of few and it was part of a modernization of land ownership that was badly needed to become a more balanced and modern nation.
-The actual grants were quite limited thought, around 20% would actually get the grant of land (roughly 5500 grants of land of the almost 24.000 total awards).
+In the early ’20s much land was still in the hands of a few and it was part of a modernization of land ownership that was badly needed to become a more balanced and modern nation.
+The actual grants were quite limited though, around 20% would actually get the grant of land (roughly 5500 grants of land of the almost 24.000 total awards).
 The land reform was more difficult and time consuming than was anticipated.

-The grant of land received its own diploma as seen left and next to it a replacement document for a lost original diploma.
+The grant of land received its own diploma as seen left.
+Next to it a replacement document for a lost original diploma.

-There was even a course for new land owners as shown by the document below.
+There were even courses for new land owners as shown by the document below.
 Designed by the same person as the diploma of the order.